 1) Best places to visit in Phuket – Wat Chalong Temple:

 If you’re looking for a serene and peaceful environment, right in the heart of busy Phuket, the beautiful Wat Chalong Temple is the place to go!
-It’s the most important historical Buddhist landmark on the whole island, and still plays an important role in the lives of many locals.
+It’s one of the most important historical landmarks in Thailand, and still plays an important role in the lives of many locals.

 There’s several different buildings to tour at Wat Chalong, but what makes it a Phuket must see is the beautifully decorated grand pagoda, or ‘Cedhi’, which houses a splinter of a bone from Buddha.